RobTillaart/FRAM_I2C/README.md

 (0.3.6 added - experimental)
 - **void sleep()** puts the FRAM in sleep mode so it uses less power.
 Needs power test.
+- **bool wakeup(uint32_t trec = 400)** tries to wake up the device with a default recovery time of 400 microseconds.
+Returns true if connected after call.

 ## Operational